Art-of-WiFi/UniFi-Cloud-API-client/README.md

 There are several getter and setter methods available to interact with the UniFi API client:
 - setTimeout(int $timeout): Sets the timeout for the HTTP requests in seconds, default is 10 seconds.
+- getTimeout(): Returns the timeout for the HTTP requests in seconds.
 - setDebug(bool $debug): Enables or disables debug mode, false by default.
+- getDebug(): Returns the debug mode status.
 - getVersion(): Returns the version of the UniFi API client.

 ## API Reference